What's at stake at COP26? | DW | 18.10.2021

 What's on the agenda?

 Under the Paris Agreement, world leaders get to choose how fast their country will cut emissions.
-They agreed to update their action plans for doing so every 5 years.
+They agreed to update their action plans for doing so every five years.

 But just weeks before the COP26 summit in Glasgow, big emitters like China, India and Saudi Arabia have failed to submit new plans.
 A September report by UN Climate Change, the body that organizes international climate negotiations, found that updated plans account for only about half of global greenhouse gas emissions.